Skip to main content

 Mapper

-FilmRestMapper converts a Film domain model into a FilmResponse DTO.
+FilmRestMapper maps a Film domain model into a FilmResponse DTO.
 This translation responsibility belongs here, not in the controller or in the domain.

 java/dev/pollito/spring_java/sakila/film/adapter/in/rest/FilmRestMapper.java